phantasm66/mtarep/README.md

 ***provider_block_strings:***

    A YAML hash collection of external email provider names (the key) and a string (the value) that indicates a provider is blocking your MTA.
 These key/values are used by mtarep to search your remote MTA mail logs for particular rejection text patterns.
+The values for these are regular expressions.
 The rejection patterns for several major email providers are already included in the mtarep.yml.example file.

 ***removal_links:***